-Located in the Karaikal district (a Union Territory of Puducherry, entirely surrounded by Tamil Nadu), the Dharbaranyeswarar Temple at Thirunallar is arguably the most famous and crowded planetary temple in the world.
-As the most critical stop on the Kumbakonam Navagraha Temples Circuit, it is the dedicated, supreme shrine for Lord Shani/Saneeswaran (Saturn).
+Located in the Karaikal district (a Union Territory of Puducherry, entirely surrounded by Tamil Nadu), the Saneeswaran Temple at Thirunallar, formally known as the Darbaranyeswarar Temple,is arguably the most powerful and visited planetary shrine in the world.
+As the critical seventh stop on the Kumbakonam Navagraha Temples Circuit, it is the only site where the Lord of Karma, Saneeswaran (Saturn), is worshipped in a benevolent, “blessing” posture.

 Saturn is the great dispenser of Karma and justice.
 Millions of pilgrims travel to Thirunallar every year, especially during the dreaded 7.5-year transit period known as Sade Sati, seeking relief from extreme hardships, financial ruin, and health crises.